microsoft/makecode-csp/content/unit-5/day-17/arrays-practice.md

 ### 2. Activity:  Arrays practice (30 minutes)

-* Direct students to the  Arrays Practice Programs page.
+* Direct students to the <a href="/unit-5/day-17/arrays-practice-programs">Arrays Practice Programs</a> page.
-* Students will go to Microsoft MakeCode Arcade.
+* Students will go to [Microsoft MakeCode Arcade](https://arcade.makecode.com).
 * Instruct students to complete Practice tasks 1, 2, and 3.
-* Encourage students to publish their work and paste the links on their Arrays Practice Programs page.
+* Encourage students to publish their work and paste the links on their <a href="/unit-5/day-17/arrays-practice-programs">Arrays Practice Programs</a> page.

 ### 3. Extension